 Due to the large crowds and lengthy flying displays (typically running from lunchtime until around 5pm), it is not possible to fully explore the museum on airshow days.

-Of the museum’s smaller events, of most interest to aviation enthusiasts are Showcase Days.
+Of the museum’s smaller events, of most interest to aviation enthusiasts are Flying Days (formerly known as Showcase Days).
 These one-day mini-airshows, held several times throughout the year, focus on aircraft based at Duxford, many of which aren’t featured in larger airshows.
-Showcase Days attract small crowds, and are designed to allow time to explore the museum, with flying taking place from 1pm-2pm, and again from 3pm-4pm.
-Showcase Days are sometimes held in conjuction with other events, such as classic aircraft fly-ins and general aviation expositions.
+Flying Days attract small crowds, and are designed to allow time to explore the museum, with flying taking place from 1pm-2pm, and again from 3pm-4pm.
+Flying Days are sometimes held in conjuction with other events, such as classic aircraft fly-ins and general aviation expositions.

 Standard admission to the Imperial War Museum on non-event days costs £17.85 per adult, or £8.95 per child (under 16).
-On Showcase Days, this increases slightly to £23 per adult or £11 per child.
-The Imperial War Museum offers a membership scheme, starting at £35 per year, which includes free unlimited access to its museum sites, including for Showcase Days at Duxford; if you plan to visit multiple times, or visit HMS Belfast or the Churchill War Rooms in addition to a trip to Duxford, a one-year Standard Membership will leave you in pocket.
-Across a single year, membership will grant you access to three or more Showcase Days as well as three significant airshow practice days, all for less than the cost of a single standard airshow ticket!
-A more expensive Premium Membership option is also available for £55 also includes a 20% discount on Duxford Airshow tickets.
-Family membership packages are also available.
+On Flying Days, this increases to £28.50 per adult or £14.25 per child.
+The Imperial War Museum offers a membership scheme, starting at £60 per year (or £114 annually for families), which includes free unlimited access to its museum sites, including for Flying Days at Duxford; if you plan to visit IWM’s paid sites more than three times in a single year (including IWM Duxford, HMS Belfast and the Churchill War Rooms), one-year membership will leave you in pocket.
+Across a single year, membership will grant you access to up to ten Flying Days as well as airshow practice days, all for less than double the cost of a single standard airshow ticket!
+Membership will also entitle you to priority booking at some events, discounts in IWM shops, 10% off Duxford Airshow ticket costs and access to a private viewing area during Duxford Airshows.

-On Duxford Airshow days, standard airshow tickets cost £36, with a small discount for IWM Premium Members and earlybird customers.
+On Duxford Airshow days, standard airshow tickets cost £36, with a small discount for IWM members and earlybird customers.
 Children under 16 go free.
 Three significent upgrade packages or extras are offered:

 - The Flightline Experience on the airside sections of the airfield allows small groups of visitors to get up close to the performing aircraft, before the start of the aerial display.
 Costing £5 in addition to airshow admission, this is generally seen to be poor value for money.